-- During the NWDAF(MTLF) registration, an NWDAF(MTLF) may include in the registration request to NRF, the Analytics Filter information as described in clause 6.2A.2 for the trained ML model per Analytics ID(s), if available.
+- During the NWDAF(MTLF) registration, an NWDAF(MTLF) may include in the registration request to NRF, the ML model Filter information as described in clause 6.2A.2 for the trained ML model per Analytics ID(s), if available.

-- During the NWDAF(MTLF) discovery, the NRF may return one or more candidate NWDAF(MTLF) instance(s) to the NF consumer and each candidate NWDAF(MTLF) instance includes the Analytics Filter information for the trained ML model per Analytics ID(s), if available.
+- During the NWDAF(MTLF) discovery, the NRF may return one or more candidate NWDAF(MTLF) instance(s) to the NF consumer and each candidate NWDAF(MTLF) instance includes the ML model Filter information for the trained ML model per Analytics ID(s), if available.